 3. Check the ancient fountains of Bern

 If you get thirsty while touring Bern old town, don’t worry!
-There are 100 fountains scattered around the city, and the water is drinkable!
+There are 100 fountains around the city, and you can drink the water!
 These fountains are well preserved and maintained and even some of them still carry the original statues since the 16th century.
 You will be entertained and impressed with the themes of the statues such as the one with a bear in full armour (The Zähringerbrunnen ) that implies the power of Bern, or the Läuferbrunnen (the Runner Fountain).
 Others have biblical scenes such as the Simsonbrunnen, showing Samson killing a lion.
 Overall these fountains stood the test of time, as they replaced the old wooden ones, at an era when the city of Bern was accumulating wealth.

 4. Tour the Federal Palace & get a feel of the Swiss political system

 The Bundeshaus or the Federal Palace, is where the Swiss parliament and government resides.
 This Renaissance style landmark stands on the edge of the high ground overlooking the Aare river.
-The beautiful green dome that crowns the building is decorated with stained glass windows that portrays the coats of arms of Switzerland’s 26 cantons.
+The beautiful green dome that crowns the building has stained glass windows that portray the coats of arms of Switzerland’s 26 cantons.
 The mosaic in the center represents the Federal coat of arms together with the the Latin motto “Unus pro omnibus, omnes pro uno“(“One for all, and all for one”)

 The Bundeshaus central hall separates the two chambers of the legislative power (the National Council and Council of States as explained before).
 When touring the federal palace, there are many eye catchy items that you should observe.
 One is the huge statue of the three confederates: Uri, Schwyz and Unterwalden, considered as the early founders of the state after their confederation oath in 1291 on the meadow of Rutli.
 Another is the beautiful stained glass windows depicting Switzerland linguistic regions and their traditions.

 Tip: Although the entire palace is open to visitors, try to book up to 3 days in advance as the guided tours are limited to 40 people and available at selected times( in English, German, French & Italian and last for 60 minutes).
-Better to bring an official ID, as you can watch the debates when Parliament is in session; but access is very restricted.
+Better to bring an official ID, as you can watch the debates when Parliament is in session.

 Don’t leave the area before strolling the Bundesplatz, the parliament square, which is paved with granite slabs from the Alps and hides 26 water jets, corresponding to the 26 cantons.

-The area around the square is filled with shops and cafes in impressive Renaissance-style buildings.
+The area around the square buzzes with shops and cafes in impressive Renaissance-style buildings.
 The banknote museum nearby is also worth a visit and there is a popular viewpoint you should check-the little Redoubt, with a map directing to the important sites

 5. Admire the Bern Münster, the biggest landmark of Bern